bbglab/oncodrivefml/docs/source/output.rst

 OncodriveFML generates 3 output files:

-- A :file:`.tsv` with the analysis results
+- A :file:`.tsv.gz` with the analysis results
 - A :file:`.png` image with the most significant genes labeled.
 - A :file:`.html` interactive plot which can be used to search for specific genes.

+The plots are only generated if the ``--output`` option is not passed or is an existing directory.

 Naming
 ------